Russia launches biggest drone attack against Kyiv since start of war, Ukrainian officials say - KTVZ

 In a separate statement, Serhii Popko, the head of the Kyiv city military administration, said a fire had broken out on the premises of a kindergarten after a drone was downed in the Solomianskyi district.

-The country’s Energy Ministry said the attack cut off power to an overhead line, leaving 77 residential buildings and 120 establishments without power in the city center.
+The country’s energy ministry said this recent attack on Kyiv cut off power to an overhead line, leaving 77 residential buildings and 120 establishments without power in the city center.

+Ukrainian energy company DTEK announced later on Saturday that power had been restored to all Kyiv residents.

+Last winter, Russia carried out a sustained campaign of missile and drone attacks to cripple Ukraine’s energy infrastructure.

 The-CNN-Wire